-All strategic and major decisions relating to the business and management of the Group are jointly and collectively made by the Board, there is a balance of power and authority and no one individual controls or dominates the decision-making process of the Company.
+All strategic and major decisions relating to the business and management of the Group are jointly and collectively made by the Board.
+There is a balance of power and authority and no one individual controls or dominates the decision-making process of the Company.

 As CEO, Mr Kuok delivers the execution of the Company's strategic and operational plans which cover the day-to-day management of the Company.
-Mr Kuok is assisted by the COO, Mr Pua Seck Guan, in overseeing and managing the businesses of the Group and in developing new businesses.
-There is no familial relationship between Mr Kuok and Mr Pua.
+Mr Kuok is assisted by the COO, Mr Pua Seck Guan and the Deputy COO and CFO, Mr Charles Loo, in overseeing and managing the businesses of the Group and in developing new businesses.
+With the growing complexity in the Group's operations, Mr Pua and Mr Loo assist by ensuring closer co-ordination between the various businesses within the Group and between Group entities, in order to bring out the full potential of the Group.
+There is no familial relationship between Mr Kuok and Mr Pua or between Mr Kuok and Mr Loo.

-Although the role of the Chairman and CEO are held by the same individual, there is adequate accountability and transparency reflected by internal controls established within the Group as well as the fact that the Board and all Board Committees each have at least an independent majority, and the Board has a Lead Independent Director, which ensures an element of independence in the decision-making and prevents uneven concentration of power and authority in a single individual.
+Although the role of the Chairman and CEO are held by the same individual, there is adequate accountability and transparency reflected by internal controls established within the Group as well as the fact that the Board and all Board Committees each have at least an independent majority.
+The Board also has a Lead Independent Director, which ensures an element of independence in the decision-making and prevents uneven concentration of power and authority in a single individual.